SomajitDey/ccd2/README.md

 ccd archive metadata.txt
 ```

+- If you want to use another path instead of `params.in` for the run-parameter file, put the same in the enviroment variable `CCD_PARAMS_PATH`

+- If all (or most) of your runs use certain common *non-default* parameter values, provide those in the key-value file (RC file) at `${HOME}/.ccdrc`. `ccd` reads these parameters before reading parameters from `params.in` or `${CCD_PARAMS_PATH}`.
+Values read in from the latter file take precedence in case of conflicts.
+Non-default locations of the RC file may be passed through the `CCD_RC_PATH` enviroment variable.

 # Note
-If met with segmentation faults or stack-smashing error, make the stack size unlimited in the Bash session with `ulimit -s unlimited`.
+If met with segmentation faults or stack-smashing error, make the stack size unlimited in the Bash session with `ulimit -s unlimited; export OMP_STACKSIZE=500m`.
 If the problem persists, rebuild with `make DEBUG=set` and report @ [issue](https://github.com/PhyBi/Collective-Cell-Dynamics/issues).
-Also try the `-heap-arrays` flag (FF for ifort) in the Makefile.
+Also try the `-heap-arrays` compiler flag (`FF`) for ifort in the Makefile.

 # License
 No use of this software shall be made without permission from the PI, [Dr. Dipjyoti Das](mailto:dipjyoti.das@iiserkol.ac.in).